STOP Violence Against Women

 - Education and Awareness Trainings

-We offer domestic violence offender evaluations on a monthly basis and weekly offender intervention groups.
-You must be court mandated to have an evaluation and attend the weekly offender group. please call the department for dates instruction groups are taking place
+We offer domestic violence offender evaluations on a monthly basis, and weekly offender intervention groups, it is a court-mandated program.
+Please call the department for dates instruction groups are taking place.

-Call the STOP Violence Program for a schedule of support groups being offered.
+Call the STOP Violence Program for a schedule of Healthy Relationship groups being offered.
 All Groups meet onsite.

 Advisory Committee Members